tensorflow/community/rfcs/20190816-tf-project-versioning.md

 ## Objective

-This document describes best practices for numbering versions of libraries that form part of the TensorFlow suite of projects.
+This document describes best practices for numbering versions of projects that form part of the TensorFlow suite of projects.
 This practice is required for dependent projects hosted under the [TensorFlow organization](https://github.com/tensorflow) on GitHub, and advisory for dependent projects hosted elsewhere.